CompositionalIT/SAFE-Dojo/Instructions.md

 4.1 In `src/Server/Api.fs` implement the `getWeather` function following the same pattern as the other endpoints.
 Be sure to add the likes of postcode validation.
 Hint: The `asWeatherResponse` function will help to simplify the process of mapping the data

 4.2 As in the task earlier, you need an endpoint in the `dojoAPI` which will have the `getWeather` function bound to it.
-However, since this endpoint doesn't exist yet unlike in the earlier task, you first need to change the definiton of `IDojoAPI`.
+However, since this endpoint doesn't exist yet unlike in the earlier task, you first need to change the definition of `IDojoAPI`.
 Find the type `IDojoAPI` in `src/Shared/Shared.fs` and add to it a new field named GetWeather which has the type signature of `string -> WeatherResponse Async`.
 Then, navigate back to `src/Server/Api.fs` and change the implementation of `dojoAPI` to bind the `getWeather` function to the GetWeather endpoint.

 4.3 On the front end in the file `src/Client/Index.fs`, update the `Report` type to include the `WeatherResponse`